JustAnotherDevv/StellarPay/README.md

 ## Features

 - Payment Splitting (By Full, By Item, Evenly)
-- Lending and Borrowing Opportunity
+- Lending and Borrowing Compatibility
-- Creating groups
+- Creating Groups/Expenses
-- Receipt OCR system
+- Receipt OCR system to extract the specific costs
-- Simple and intuitive UI thanks to Passkeys integration
+- Simple and intuitive UI thanks to Passkeys Integration

 ## Tech Stack